Wok & Skillet

 Peel the garlic and shallots that were fried earlier, and add them to the food processor.

-Add the soaked chilies along with their soaking water, then add 1 teaspoon of black peppercorns and 1 teaspoon of salt
+Add the soaked chilies along with their soaking water, then add 1 teaspoon of black peppercorns and 1 teaspoon of salt.

-Blend the mixture forms a smooth paste, making sure to scrape down the sides as needed.
-For an extra punch of umami, 2 teaspoons of toasted shrimp paste (optional) and blend until the ingredients are thoroughly combined.
+Blend till the mixture forms a smooth paste, making sure to scrape down the sides as needed.
+For an extra punch of umami, add 2 teaspoons of toasted shrimp paste (optional) and blend until the ingredients are thoroughly combined.

 massaman curry paste ingredients in a food processor